bitsoex/slate/source/index.html.md

 * 0406: Incorrect minor, above the maximum
 * 0407: Invalid precision
 * 0408: Incorrect amount value, it must be a non-zero positive value.
+* 0410: Trading not enabled
+* 0411: Trading not enabled for market orders

 ### User Limit Error: 05 (HTTP 400)
 * 0501: Exceeds user limit for withdrawals